MEMBER LOGIN CONTACT US

-After you have grasped the essay rubric, chosen your title, and have a clear plan and structure, you can start writing your TOK essay.
+After you have a clear plan and structure, you can start writing your TOK essay.
 You’ll be doing this alongside the three interactions, so keep these in mind as you proceed.
+Also keep in mind the rubric as you write, so your essay keeps strictly on task.

 Read the points below to get some advice on how to write your essay, and avoid common mistakes made by students.